The 10 Best Pre-Med Schools in the US

 Location: Durham, North Carolina

-In-state tuition: $62,941 per year
+In-state tuition: $66,326 per year

-Any student looking for med school will find Duke University a great choice as one of the best pre-med schools.
 With the help of the Duke Office of Health Professions Advising, students can make their schedule to help fulfill all the pre-med requirements they need for medical school.

 While getting into Duke may prove challenging since It’s a prestigious Ivy Plus school, the following application inclusions are important to help you stand out.
-When you apply to Duke as an undergrad, focus on these key parts of your application.

 The early decision for Duke has a deadline of November 1st.
 The release comes out in mid-December.
 The regular decision has a deadline of January 3rd, with a release by early April.